jgrizou/website/projects/vault/tuto/draw.md

 ### What's next

-Next, I recommend trying the [audio version](../../demo/audio/), in which you speak to the machine sketches instead of drawing sketches.
+Next, I recommend trying the [audio version](../../demo/audio/), in which you speak to the machine instead of drawing sketches.

 All available demos are linked below.